verticle-io/oculus/README.md

 ### Configure & Deploy

-Open a free Fireboard beta account.
-You can use your github account to log in.
+Open a free Fireboard beta account at https:/fireboard.verticle.io .
+You can use your github account to sign in.

 When done, access Fireboard, head to "set" in the nav bar and retrieve